-The aim of this research project will be to identify promising practice to improve the identification of adults with lived experience modern slavery in the UK and the quality of referrals into the NRM and to explore the reasons behind a decision to not give consent to enter the UK NRM.
+The aim of this research project will be to identify promising practice to improve the identification of adults with lived experience modern slavery in the UK, the factors which support informed consent and the quality of referrals into the NRM as well as to explore the reasons behind a decision to give or not give consent to enter the UK NRM.

 The objectives are to:

-- Assess types of training, and evaluations of training, for main categories of First Responders, and develop a methodology to generate evidence that can inform recommendations for how they can effectively identify people who have experienced modern slavery and improve the quality of referrals into the NRM.
-This may involve working with First Responders to pilot a systematic assessment of effectiveness of training
+- Develop a methodology to generate evidence that can inform recommendations for how First Responders can effectively identify people who have experienced modern slavery and improve the quality of referrals into the NRM.
+This may involve working with First Responders to pilot a systematic assessment of effectiveness of training;

-- Explore why adults with lived experience of modern slavery decide not to give consent to enter the NRM
+- Explore the reasons why adults with lived experience of modern slavery decide to give or not to give consent to enter the NRM;

-- Explore patterns according to the characteristics of individuals; exploitation type, organisation of First Responder and location
+- Explore patterns according to the characteristics of individuals; exploitation type, organisation of First Responder; and

-- Explore nature and causal explanations for changes in number of Duty to Notify referrals
+- Explore nature of and causal explanations for changes in number of Duty to Notify referrals.

 In accordance with the Modern Slavery PEC’s strategic objective of facilitating collaboration, successful teams will work in collaboration with the Modern Slavery PEC throughout the project to ensure alignment with our objectives and to maximise impact.
 This will include developing the research methodology and developing outputs such as the full report and summary briefing, as well as their dissemination.

 The Modern Slavery PEC has allocated a maximum budget of £80,000 at 100% full economic cost (FEC) for this project.
 We expect to fund one project for this work.
-The project must be led by a UK higher education institution or approved research organisation eligible to receive UKRI funding, and it must be carried out in collaboration with at least one UK based third sector organisation.
-Please note, this funding will be dependent on the successful organisation putting a data sharing agreement in place with the Home Office.
+Projects may be led by either a UK higher education institution, an approved research organisation eligible to receive UKRI funding or a charity registered in the UK with a focus on modern slavery or EDI.
+Project teams must include at least one academic or research organisation and one UK based third sector organisation.

-You can find the full details and specification of the call in the application pack below.
+You can find the full details and specification of the call in the call document below: